Multimodal learning with graphs

 \subsection{Blueprint for Graph-Centric Multimodal Learning}

-The use of graph neural networks for multimodal learning attracts attention due to their ability to flexibly detect interactions among data modalities.
-Fusing information from different modalities through graph learning requires the construction of the network topology and the application of inference algorithms over graphs.
+The use of GNNs for multimodal learning is attractive because of their flexibility to model interactions both within and across different data types.
+However, data fusion through graph learning requires the construction of network topology and the application of inference algorithms over graphs.
 We present a methodology that, given a collection of multimodal input data, yields output representations that are used in downstream tasks.
 We refer to this methodology as \textit{multimodal graph learning} (MGL).
 MGL can be seen as a blueprint consisting of four learning components that are connected in an end-to-end fashion.
-In Figure~\ref{fig:mgl_blueprint}a, we highlight the difference between a conventional combination of unimodal architectures for treating multimodal data and the suggested all-in-one multimodal architecture.
+In Figure~\ref{fig:mgl_blueprint}a,b, we highlight the difference between a conventional combination of unimodal architectures for treating multimodal data and the suggested all-in-one multimodal architecture.

-The two first components of MGL consist of identifying entities and corresponding interactions and can be grouped as the structure learning (SL) phase (Figure~\ref{fig:mgl_blueprint}c) :
+The first two components of MGL, identifying entities and uncovering topology, can be grouped as the structure learning (SL) phase (Figure~\ref{fig:mgl_blueprint}c) :

 \xhdr{Component 1: Identifying Entities} The first component identifies relevant entities in various data modalities and projects them into a shared namespace.
 For example, in precision medicine, the state of a patient might be described by matched pathology slides and clinical notes, giving rise to patient nodes with the combined image and language information.
 In another example from computer vision (Figure~\ref{fig:figure_3t}), entity identification entails defining superpixels in an image.

-\xhdr{Component 2: Topology uncovering} With the entities of our problem defined, the second component discovers the interactions and interaction types among the nodes.
-In prevailing uses of graph machine learning, the interactions are explicitly provided, so the graph is given, and this component is responsible for the combination of the already existing graph structure with the rest of modalities (\eg, in Figure~\ref{fig:figure_5t}c, the Uncovering Topology component corresponds to combining protein surface information with the protein structure itself).
-When the data does not have an \textit{a priori} network structure, the topology uncovering component explores possible adjacency matrices based on explicit (\eg, spatial and visual characteristics) or implicit (\eg, similarities in representations) features.
+\xhdr{Component 2: Uncovering Topology} With the entities of our problem defined, the second component discovers the interactions and interaction types among the nodes across the modalities.
+Interactions are often explicitly provided, so the graph is given, and this component is responsible for the combination of the already existing graph structure with the rest of modalities (\eg, in Figure~\ref{fig:figure_5t}c, the Uncovering Topology component corresponds to combining protein surface information with the protein structure itself).
+When the data does not have an \textit{a priori} network structure, the uncovering topology component explores possible adjacency matrices based on explicit (\eg, spatial and visual characteristics) or implicit (\eg, similarities in representations) features.
 For the latter case, examples from the natural language processing field consider the construction of graphs from text input that express relations among words (Figure~\ref{fig:figure_4}b).